ChalmersPhotonicsLab/QAMpy/README.md

 blas=pythran-openblas
 ```

 To compile use the same instructions as on linux.
-However, currently there is a minor bug in pythran which causes compilation
-to fail the first time.
-So you will have to rerun `python setup.py build` two times.

 More detailed instructions can be found on the [wiki](https://github.com/ChalmersPhotonicsLab/QAMpy/wiki/Installation).